-Fast access:
+Quick access:

-Document Format
+Document Contents and Format

 You can also use the (university-hosted) version of Overleaf called ShareLaTeX.
-They do not have the official ACM template but you can import it yourself from GitHub repository.
+They do not have the official ACM template, but you can import it yourself from GitHub repository.

 You can install LaTeX to your own computer (each), download the GitHub template page, and use some sort of GitHub backhand to collaborate.
 I would not recommend this option, especially to beginners, hence using local LaTeX and being able to compile documents is significantly hard.